• Skip to primary navigation

 Therapy Dogs

-Ann has been providing animal-assisted interventions in many different environments since 1987, both as a volunteer and as paid staff.
+Ann has been providing animal-assisted interventions in many environments since 1987, both as a volunteer and as paid staff.
 She understands the field.
 Ann has education in dog training theory and principles, has worked as a professional dog trainer since 2001, and is a member in good standing with the Association of Professional Dog Trainers.
 As a result, Ann has the knowledge, experience, and skill to help you and your dog learn what you need to know to be successful in therapy dog work.

 Contact Ann to start your journey into therapy dog work.
 Complete and submit this registration form to begin!